websessed/websessed/README.md

 Welcome!
-I’m Maxwell, an aspiring fullstack developer.
+I’m Maxwell, a programming hobbyist.
 Below are some solo projects I’ve built from the ground up